Inside: Got loud kids? Here’s a genius parenting trick to get your kids to talk quieter.

-As they brought their empty plates to the sink, my 4-year-old motioned with his finger for me to bend down closer to him, and when I did, he whispered into my ear, “Why are we whispering?”
+As they brought their empty plates to the sink, my 4-year-old motioned with his little finger for me to bend down closer to him, and when I did, he whispered into my ear, “Why are we whispering?”

-That seemed to satisfy him, and he went on to join his brothers, who were already playing together.
+That seemed to satisfy him, and he went on to join his brothers who were already playing together.
 Our evening was much quieter than our afternoon.

 Does this quiet trick work for toddlers?

 When I first discovered this hack, my little girl was a toddler.
-And while toddlers are in the stage of discovering the word around them, learning about their limits, and still learning to listen, they also love to imitate.
+And while toddlers are in the stage of discovering the world around them, learning about their limits, and still learning to listen, they also love to imitate.